中文 | English

 Myth: People only become transgender when they transition

-People are transgender as long as they have a gender identity that’s at odds with their birth-identified sex, regardless of whether they have taken any steps to socially or medically transition.
+Anyone with a gender identity that’s at odds with their birth-identified sex is transgender, regardless of whether they have taken any steps to socially or medically transition.
 A transgender man is a man even if his body still looks female and he lives as a woman, just like how a cisgender man who gets castrated or who puts on a dress is still a man.
 Gender identity is not defined by how you dress or what body parts you have.

 Myth: Transitioning makes people suicidal

-The study’s author herself, Ceceilia Dhejne, denounced this misinterpretation of her workand reiterates that she strongly supports transition for trans people, citing the numerous sources supporting its benefits.
-She also pointed out that the elevated suicide rate applied only to those who had transitioned prior to 1989; those who transitioned between 1989 to 2003 had no such increased risk.
+The study’s lead author, Ceceilia Dhejne, denounced the popular misinterpretation of her work.
+She said that she strongly supports transition for trans people, citing the numerous sources supporting its benefits.

-It is expected that transgender people would have a higher suicide rate, due both to the internal distress from gender dysphoria as well as external abuse.
-Society is largely hostile to transgender people.
+It is expected that transgender people would have a higher suicide rate.
+This is due both to the internal distress from gender dysphoria as well as external abuse.
 A majority report having experienced verbal, physical or sexual assault for being transgender, where this may be on-going in case of youth living with unsupportive family.
-Many also get disowned, fired from jobs and made homeless, resulting often in poverty, elevated risk of mental illness and drug abuse, all of which are factors correlated with suicide risk.
+Many also get disowned, fired from jobs and made homeless, resulting often in poverty, elevated risk of mental illness and drug abuse, all of which are factors strongly correlated with suicide risk.

-The 2011 survey linked above included factors that raised the suicide attempt rate among trans people: those who lost a job due to bias (55%), were harassed/bullied in school (51%), were the victim of physical assault (61%) or sexual assault (64%).
+The 2011 survey linked above included factors that raised the suicide risk for trans people: losing a job due to bias (55%), harassment and bullying in school (51%), physical assault (61%) and sexual assault (64%).

-When we directly measure the effects of transition within the transgender population itself, transition is found to be a major protective factor against suicide, with suicide risk significantly decreasing with the desired medical treatment (bolds added for emphasis):
+When we directly measure the effects of transition within the transgender population itself, transition is found to be a major protective factor against suicide.
+(Bolds added for emphasis):

 - Murad, et al., 2010: “…significant decrease in suicidality post-treatment.
 The average reduction was from 30 percent pretreatment to 8 percent post treatment. … A meta-analysis of 28 studies showed that 78 percent of transgender people had improved psychological functioning after treatment.”